vivekpatel99/PyTorch-Breast-Ultrasound-Segmentation/README.md

 ## 🩺 PyTorch Breast Ultrasound Segmentation & Classification

 This project implements deep learning models using PyTorch for segmenting lesions and classifying tissue types (e.g., benign, malignant, normal) in breast ultrasound images.
 It utilizes a VGGNet encoder combined with an FCN decoder for segmentation and includes a separate head for classification.
 Configuration is managed using Hydra.
+This project explores the effectiveness of combining a well-established classification backbone (VGGNet) with FCN decoders for simultaneous lesion segmentation and tissue classification in ultrasound images, aiming to provide a strong baseline model for this task.

 ## About Dataset